 Bisphenol A (BPA) is a chemical widely used in multiple plastic products.
 It was proven that BPA interferes with multiple endocrine processes, which may lead to metabolic disorders.
 BPA exposure during pregnancy is also dangerous for the development of the fetus.
 In animals, doses as low as 2-5µg/kg could cause significant side effects.
 A team of researchers at the Washington State University in Pullman has compared traditionally used indirect methods of measuring BPA levels in urine with new direct methods using newly synthesized standards.

-- The indirect method involved using an enzyme from a snail Helix pomatia that hydrolyzes BPA metabolite, BPA glucuronide and measuring resulting free BPA.
+- The indirect method involved using an enzyme from a snail Helix pomatia that hydrolyzes BPA metabolite, BPA glucuronide and measures resulting free BPA.

-- The direct method used measuring BPA metabolites by comparing the measurements to certified standards.
+- The direct method used to measure BPA metabolites by comparing the measurements to certified standards.